psoaresbj/styled-gen/src/variations/README.md

 ## Usage

-- Create your variations for your styled components
+First, create your variations for your styled components.
-- Add a default variation for when you don't pass any variation prop
+Add a default variation for when you don't pass any variation prop.

 ```jsx
 import styled, { css } from 'styled-components'